borea17/efficient_rl/README.md

    the same setting, there is a discrepancy for Q-learning.
 When the setting was changed such that passenger start and destination could not be the same (these are the results in brackets), similar results to Diuk could be obtained.
-3) Some implementation details such as the update procedure of the empirical transition and reward functions or the condition-effect-learners which were not well enough documented or which did not fit into the reimplementation structure.
+3) Some implementation details are different such as the update procedure of the empirical transition and reward functions or the condition-effect-learners which were not well enough documented or which did not fit into the reimplementation structure.